AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 Now let's practice and implement action masking for a **discrete** action space and a policy-based algorithm.
 For this implementation I was inspired by Costa Huang paper [7].

-I overloaded Pytorch's Categorical class and added an optional mask argument.
+I overloaded `Pytorch`'s `Categorical` class and added an optional mask argument.
 {{< math.inline >}}
 <p>
 If the mask (boolean) is present I replace the logit values to be masked by to \(-\infty\).